BK557557/DS_Project_1/README.md

 ## Project Motivation

 This is a a sneak peek into the Airbnb activity in Seattle, WA, USA.
-The motivaion behind this project was to better understand buring questions I had in mind.
-What is the avg listing price in Seatte's Airbnb scene?
-What are the most popualar neighbourhoods?
+The motivation behind this project was to better understand burning questions I had in mind.
+What is the average listing price in Seattle's Airbnb scene?
+What are the most popular neighbourhoods?
 How do they vary by property type? and many more.

 ## File Description